 Early Pregnancy Symptoms: Breast Changes

-Breast changes are often cited as one of the most common early signs of pregnancy noticeable as early as a little over a week after unprotected sex (though 2 to 3 weeks is more common).
+Breast changes are often cited as one of the most common early signs of pregnancy noticeable as early as the first week after a missed period.
 This is yet another bi-product of rapidly rising hormone levels.
 You may notice pain, tingling, sensitivity, darkening of the area around your nipples, or just seem a bit bustier than usual.